earlybird3010/cs-self-study/courses/CS50/week 0/project-0/README.md

     - In the first place, I chose a place where Harry touched the wall.
 By design, the program moved him to his previous recorded position, which was his position when he entered the dungeon.
 As a result, I chose another position where he didn't touch anything.

 ## Design Notes - Boggart
 It was simple to implement the Boggart, as its behavior closely mirrors the skrewt.
 I modified its movement pattern as well as its interaction when battling against Harry Potter.
-Nonethelss, I decided to challenge myself further by implementing background music tied to scene transitions, and that led to one important design decision.
+Nonetheless, I decided to challenge myself further by implementing background music tied to scene transitions, and that led to one important design decision.

 ### **Maze -> A Different Backdrop -> Another Backdrop Transitions**
     - When transitioning between backdrops, I wanted to stop the old soundtrack and start a new one smoothly.
 Also, I wanted each soundtrack to loop indefinitely in its associated scene, except for some special cases (Boggart's sound when it encounters Harry).